 Another area of Mr. Takahashi’s focus has been technological, resource, economic, and policy assessments of strategic electrification.
 This includes analyses of the northeastern region for the Northeast Energy Efficiency Partnerships, of New York State for the New York State Energy Research Development Agency, of Rhode Island for the Rhode Island Office of Energy Resources, and of the southwestern U.S. for the Southwest Energy Efficiency Partnership.
 Recently, he co-authored a report for the Natural Resource Defense Council assessing the technological, economic, and utility system impacts of building electrification in California.

-Mr. Takahashi holds an MA in Urban Affairs and Public Policy with a concentration in Energy and Environmental Policy from the University of Delaware and a BA in Law with a concentration in Public Administration from Kansai University in Osaka, Japan.
+Mr. Takahashi holds an MA in Urban Affairs and Public Policy with a concentration in Energy and Environmental Policy from the Biden School of Public Policy and Administration at the University of Delaware, and a BA in Law with a concentration in Public Administration from Kansai University in Osaka, Japan.